The structure of the sternum. Anatomy of the human chest. Functions and age characteristics

 • thymus.

-In newborns, the frame has a convex shape, but with the growth of the skeleton, it acquires a flatter outline.
+In newborns, the frame has a convex shape, but as the skeleton grows, it acquires a flatter outline.

-According to the type and design of the skeleton, several varieties are distinguished. normal form bone frame:
+According to the type and design of the skeleton, several varieties are distinguished normal shape bone frame:

 1. Normosthenic.
 This structure resembles a truncated cone.
-The scapula, intercostal spaces, subclavian and supraclavicular fossa are poorly visible.
+The shoulder blades, intercostal spaces, subclavian and supraclavicular fossa are faintly visible.
 The lower costal arches form a right angle.
-The sizes of the thoracic and abdominal regions are the same.
-The normosthenic type is inherent in people of average height.
+The dimensions of the thoracic and abdominal sections are the same.
+The normosthenic type is characteristic of people of average height.

 2. Hypersthenic.
 The frame has a cylindrical shape.
 The lateral and transverse diameters of the cell are practically the same.
 The lower costal arches form an obtuse angle.
 The shoulder blades are smoothed.
-The distance between the ribs is reduced.
-The abdominal region exceeds the thoracic region in length.
+The distance between the ribs has been reduced.
+The abdominal region is longer than the thoracic region.
 The hypersthenic form is typical for short people.

 3. Asthenic.
-Long rib cage with an acute angle between the costal arches and a large distance between the ribs.
+Long chest with an acute angle between the costal arches and a large distance between the ribs.
 The shoulder blades are clearly visible.
-Chest much the length of the abdominal.
+Thoracic region much longer than the abdominal one.
 The muscular frame is poorly developed.
-Asthenic type is inherent in tall people.
+The asthenic type is characteristic of tall people.

-The asthenic framework is different weak muscles and bones, is more prone to fractures and does not protect organs as well as other types.
+The asthenic frame is different weak muscles and bones, is more prone to fractures and does not protect organs as well as other types.

-The bone-cartilaginous framework does not always have the correct structure.
-Sometimes, in the process of development of the body under the influence of diseases or with a genetic predisposition, it takes on an irregular shape.
-What do these pathologies look like?
+The osteochondral frame does not always have the correct structure.
+Sometimes during the development of the body under the influence of disease or genetic predisposition, it takes on an irregular shape.
+What do such pathologies look like?

 Severe atrophy of the muscular skeleton

-Emphysematous chest is characterized by a barrel-shaped curvature of the body
+Emphysematous chest is characterized by a barrel-shaped arching of the body

 Types of pathology:

 1. Paralytic.
-This species is similar to the asthenic structure, but differs in pronounced atrophy of the muscular skeleton, asymmetric arrangement of the clavicles and shoulder blades, and different depths of the supraclavicular fossae.
-The ribcage is flat.
-Usually such an anomaly is diagnosed in patients with wasting, tuberculosis and Marfan syndrome.
-Paralytic anomaly is most common in women.
+This type is similar to the asthenic structure, but is distinguished by pronounced atrophy of the muscular skeleton, asymmetrical arrangement of the clavicles and shoulder blades, and different depths of the supraclavicular fossae.
+The chest is flat.
+Typically, this anomaly is diagnosed in patients with malnutrition, tuberculosis and Marfan syndrome.
+The paralytic anomaly most often occurs in women.

 2. Emphysematous.
-This pathology is characterized by a barrel-shaped bending of the frame (especially its posterior surface) and an increase in the distance between the ribs.
-Usually this deformation occurs due to emphysema, due to which the volume of the lungs is greatly increased.
+This pathology is characterized by barrel-shaped arching of the frame (especially its posterior surface) and an increase in the distance between the ribs.
+Typically, such deformation occurs due to emphysema, due to which the volume of the lungs greatly increases.

-3. Rachytic (keeled).
-With this pathology, the distance from the spine to the sternum increases and the frame takes on a convex forward shape.
-The ribs on the sides seem to be depressed inward, due to which the lower costal arches form a very acute angle.
-The cartilage connecting the costal plates with the sternum greatly thickens at the points of articulation with the rib, this phenomenon was given the name "rickety rosary".
-These "rosary" - an age feature, and they stick out only in children when the body grows.
-Sometimes, with such a pathology, the cartilage of 5-7 vertebrae grows.
+3. Rachitic (keeled).
+With this pathology, the distance from the spine to the sternum increases and the frame takes on a convex shape forward.
+The ribs on the sides seem to be pressed inward, which is why the lower costal arches form a very sharp angle.
+The cartilage connecting the costal plates to the sternum becomes very thick at the junction with the rib; this phenomenon is given the name “rachitic rosary”.
+These “rosary beads” are an age-related feature, and they stick out only in children when the body grows.
+Sometimes with this pathology, the cartilage of vertebrae 5-7 grows.
 It looks like lines protruding from under the skin, forming triangles.

-4. The frame has a large funnel-shaped or scaphoid cavity in front.
-With such a pathology, vital organs are displaced and squeezed in the chest area, their work is disrupted.
+4. The frame has a large funnel-shaped or scaphoid depression at the front.
+With this pathology, vital organs in the chest area are displaced and compressed, and their work is disrupted.
 This type of pathology is the most common and usually occurs in men.

 Common chest pathology